Skip to main content

 • Transaction history entries are created for matched customers.

-• Customer balances are recalculated for the affected balance type:
+• Customer balances are recalculated for the affected balance type (points and/or credits).

 • Imported rows are tagged for traceability so they can be reverted later from CSV Imports history.